reheated/ph/README.md

 ```typescript
 pixelationLayer.draw();
 ```
-During both preloading and the main game loop, make sure any calls to `PH.resizeCanvasToFullWindow` are applied to `outGameCanvas`, not `mainGameCanvas`.
+During both preloading and the main game loop, make sure any calls to `PH.resizeCanvasToSizeOnScreen` are applied to `outGameCanvas`, not `mainGameCanvas`.
 You can access the mouse position (in pixel coordinates) with `pixelationLayer.mousePos`.

 Alternatively, after creating the `pixelationLayer` you can add it at the top of a LayerManager.
 This will take care of setting up the event listener, and making the draw call.